-Grilled BBQ pork chops offer a lean, smoky, savory protein source that makes a lighter lunch or dinner than lamb chops but is quicker to cook and easier to manage than a pork loin.
-Grill these boneless pork chops just enough so they reach an internal temperature of 145ºF; it's easy to overcook these lean chops and once they turn rubbery, no amount of sweet-smoky-umami barbecue sauce can rescue them.
+Grilled BBQ pork chops offer a smoky, savory meat that makes a lighter-tasting lunch or dinner than lamb chops but is quicker to cook and easier to manage than a pork loin.
+Grill these boneless pork chops just enough so they reach an internal temperature of 145ºF; it's easy to overcook these chops and once they turn rubbery, no amount of sweet-smoky-umami barbecue sauce can rescue them.
 While lightly smoky, chargrilled pork chops possess a summery savory flavor all their own, baste them with a Whole30 and Primal/paleo BBQ sauce with island-inspired ingredients and it's like an instant taste-bud trip to the tropics.
 Our Hawaiian-Style BBQ Sauce features organic pineapple juice concentrate, organic coconut aminos, organic garlic, and natural smoke flavor for a taste of Polynesian fusion.

 Grilled BBQ Pork Chops with Hawaiian-Style Sauce